 This IFMP is not a legally binding instrument which can form the basis of a legal challenge.
 The IFMP can be modified at any time and does not fetter the Minister of Fisheries and Oceans' discretionary powers set out in the Fisheries Act.
-The Minister can, for reasons of conservation or for any other valid reasons, modify any provision of the IFMP in accordance with the powers granted pursuant to the Fisheries Act.
+The Minister can, for reasons of conservation or for any other valid reasons, modify any provision of the IFMP in accordance with the powers granted pursuant to the Fisheries Act, and subject to the relevant terms of the Nunavut Agreement.